Static vs. Media files in Django

 )

-In a real workd case, this helper should probably handle KeyError in the lookup and return the DEFAULT_FILE_STORAGE.
-You could also invent custom settings as you need.
+In a real workd case, this helper should probably handle KeyError

 Security concerns

-If you decide to use django-storages for both Static and Media files, it’s important that you make the separation very clear, a user of your website shouldn’t be able to override one of your static assets by uploading a resource!
+for both Static and Media files, it’s important that you make the separation very clear, a user of your website shouldn’t be able to override one of your static assets by uploading a resource!
 I like to use a separate S3 Bucket for each type of storage.
 AWS has many options to customise the privacy of buckets and the objects their contain, and other providers have equivalent features.

 Final note